-It has been over 4 years now that I’ve been travelling full-time.
-If you are new here, let me tell you that I quit my corporate career in England, moved to India and became a blogger.
-I started this travel blog in 2016 and since then I’ve only been travelling and writing about my journeys.
+I started this blog in 2016 and since then I’ve only been travelling and writing about my journeys.
 Read the full story: Why I Quit My Job to Travel.

 Where I sometimes travel abroad, most of my journeys remain in India.
 I have been to nearly 25 Indian states, all solo-travelled and self-planned.

-Having said that, every now and then, people contact me on Instagram or other social media channels and ask about my top holiday destinations in India.
+Every now and then, people contact me on Instagram or other social media channels and ask about my top holiday destinations in India.
 They ask if I have any top 5 or top 10 list to suggest.
-Where sometimes I recommended a new name, mostly, the names remain the same.
+Where sometimes I recommended a new name, most of my suggested places to visit in India remain the same.

 Most of my trips are conduced keeping a limited budget in mind.
 The suggestions given below will suit backpackers and solo travellers, keeping the idea of slow travel in mind.